Last modified 14 January 2014.

-On 23 October, and with the blessing of United States President Gerald Ford and US Secretary of State Henry Kissinger, South Africa invades Angola.
+On 23 October South Africa invades Angola.
+The invasion has the blessing of United States President Gerald Ford and US Secretary of State Henry Kissinger.
 The South African forces come within 100 km of the Angolan capital but are forced to pull back when Cuba sends 10,000 to 12,000 troops to assist the Angolan resistance.

 1976 - The Soweto uprising begins on 16 June when high school students protest against the enforced use of Afrikaans in schools.
 After the police respond with tear gas and gunfire, demonstrators attack and burn down government buildings.